KahWee - Web Development, AI Tools & Tech Trends

 • "What's the smallest unit I can deploy?"

 The deployment pain made me think harder about boundaries.
-Each Lambda function became truly focused on a single responsibility.
+Each Lambda function became focused on a single responsibility.

 How This Changed My Approach